Our project templates require you to upload both an input document as well as a label set.

 .csv.
 The first label will have 1 as the id, as same as the example above.

 The id format is similar to Microsoft Word's numbering format.
-In the example above, characters is a part of Harry Potter and the id will be 1.1.
+In the example above, Author is a part of Novel and the id will be 1.1.

 1: id for the root-level